-River Tubing the Comal River in Texas: A Surprisingly Fun Activity
+Tips: Tubing the Comal River in New Braunfels Texas

 River “toobing” or “tubing” in Texas is one of those things that’s super fun and relaxing, and you should do it!
 What can be more enjoyable than sitting in a tube, floating down a river, and enjoying a few cold beers on a hot summer day in Texas?
 In this post, we will share information about this fun activity loved by locals and visitors to help you plan your Texan river tubing adventure.